“Your past was meant to educate you for your Future; not to define you for your Present”

 - Shaun Smith

-Since our founding in 2016, BlackPush Inc. has always worked to help those in our community who are ex-offenders.
-Since then, BlackPush Inc. has expanded to fighting voter suppression and social injustices everywhere.
+Since our founding in 2016, BlackPush Inc. has always worked to help to fight against recidivism and aid individuals transition from prison back into society .
+Since then, BlackPush Inc. has expanded to fighting gun violence, voter suppression and social injustices everywhere.
 We are dedicated to fighting for equality for everyone.
 This is reflected in our values and approaches to hitting the pavement.
 We attend rallies and peaceful protests that align with our vision for equality for all.
 At our core, we are a faith-centered organization that serves a God of second chances.

 Issues We're Passionate About

 Among BlackPush's efforts to curve Gun Violence we are partnering with different organizations, promoting laws that will help combat violence and working to ensure that the second amendment is protected but not at the cost of lives to the community.